Q1 Resource Roundup (2025)

 January Deadlines

 The Transformative Freedom Fund awards grants to Colorado residents with priority for older adults over 60, youth up to 24, trans women of color, those with substantial financial need, and those with struggles with safety (rural areas, lack of family/community).
-Applications open every year on January 1 and April 1.
+Applications open every year January 1 - April 1.
 Learn more and apply here.

 The Buffalo Institute for Contemporary Art (BICA) Microgrant is a $300 good-faith grant for artists and curators who are realizing a project in the greater Buffalo, New York area.
 The deadline to apply is January 1, 2025.
 Learn more and apply here.